compmem/smile/docs/smile_states.rst

 An example below outlines how to use all the functionality of *Wait*.
 This example wants a :py:class:`~smile.video.Label` to appear on the screen right after another *Label* does.
-Since the first *Wait* has a jitter, it is impossible to detect how long that would be, so we have the second *Wait* wait until lb1 has an *appear_time*.
+Since the first *Wait* has a jitter, it is impossible to detect how long that would be, so there resides a second *Wait* wait until lb1 has an *appear_time*.

 ::